Installation & Compatibility

 1. How far from the ceiling should you hang a picture?
 In most cases, you shouldn’t measure from the ceiling at all.
 The best practice is to hang artwork based on eye level, not ceiling height.
 The standard guideline is the “rule of 57”: the center of your artwork should be about 57 inches (145 cm) from the floor, which aligns with average ...

 8. What is the rule of 57?
-The rule of 57 is a widely accepted guideline in art hanging and interior design.
-It states that the center of your artwork should be positioned about 57 inches (145 cm) from the floor.
-This height corresponds to the average human eye level, ensuring that art feels natural and balanced when ...
+The rule of 57 is a hanging-height guideline: position the center of your artwork about 57 inches (145 cm) from the floor, which matches average eye level.
+It gives single pieces, groupings, and gallery walls a consistent, professional look.
+The catch most people miss is translating that ...

 9. Where should I place the hang wire, eye hooks, or D-rings on the back of my artwork?
-For best results, install your hanging hardware as high as possible on the back of the frame, just low enough to stay hidden behind the artwork’s top edge.
-This positioning reduces forward tilt and keeps your display looking neat.
-If your frame doesn’t already have hardware, AS Hanging ...
+Place your hang wire, eye hooks, or D-rings as high as possible on the back of the frame, just low enough to stay hidden behind the top edge.
+Mounting the hardware high shortens the pivot distance, which reduces forward tilt, keeps the artwork sitting flush against the wall, and gives ...

 Page